 Launching a community can be an attractive, but a nebulous initiative to pursue.
 Yet, many different types of companies have successfully launched and integrated communities to fuel growth.
 This is because companies that invest in community have access to a wealth of firmographic, behavioral, and technographic data points about their end users, usage signals that can be leveraged to better inform the go-to-market.
 Community data that is fully operationalized is the fuel for revenue growth and will help your org realize return on investment.

-In our next installment, we will be covering how to structure and harness community data points, connect community activities to demand gen, and establish the correct KPIs to quantify the impact.
+In our next installment, Measuring the Impact of a Community-Driven Growth Motion, we cover how to structure and harness community data points, connect community activities to demand gen, and establish the correct KPIs to quantify the impact.